Serving all people by providing personalized health and wellness through exemplary care, education and research.

 A: There are many ways to get a second opinion.
 Here are some of them:

-Ask a primary care doctor.
+Ask a primary care healthcare provider.
 He or she may be able to suggest a specialist.
 This may be a surgeon who specializes in orthopedic oncology, a medical oncologist, or radiation oncologist.
-Sometimes these doctors work together at cancer centers or hospitals.
+Sometimes these healthcare providers work together at cancer centers or hospitals.
 Never be afraid to ask for a second opinion.

-Seek other options.
-Check with a local medical society, nearby hospital or medical school, or a support group to get names of doctors who can give you a second opinion.
+Seek other choices.
+Check with a local medical society, nearby hospital or medical school, or a support group to get names of healthcare providers who can give you a second opinion.
 Or ask other people who have had cancer for their recommendations.

 Copyright © 2016 Baylor Scott & White Health.
 All Rights Reserved. |